 Section 107 of the US Copyright Law says that it is fair to reproduce a particular work if it is for the purposes of criticism, comment, news reporting, teaching, scholarship, and research.
 My lessons that I create for artwork fall into several of these categories–criticism, comment, teaching, scholarship, and research.

-The purpose of the Art Curator for Kids is to be an educational website helping parents and teachers better understand and teach art.
+The purpose of Art Class Curator is to be an educational website helping parents and teachers better understand and teach art.
 I want to inspire everyone to engage with art and make it a part of their lives.
 The images on my site are not used for decoration.
 They are a vital component to my lessons.

 Section 107 also mentions four factors to determine fair use.
-Here is a list of the four factors as well as how these apply to the Art Curator for Kids.
+Here is a list of the four factors as well as how these apply to Art Class Curator.

 - The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes — This site does take in a very small amount of money through ads and affiliate sales, but not enough to cover the costs of writing and hosting the site.
 I do have a couple products for sale, but no copyrighted artworks will be included in any product I produce for sale without receiving proper licenses for the images.